 - Note 3: Union Finance International (HK) Limited (UFI (HK)) was incorporated in Hong Kong on April 23, 1996.
 UFI (HK) mainly engages in financial services and financial investments.
-On November 13, 2023, the Company considered an overseas professional layout plan, and the board of directors approved to close the UFI (HK).
-As of the date of issue of the financial statements, the liquidation procedures were still in progress. - Note 4: Union Securities Investment Trust Corporation (USITC) was incorporated on November 20, 1998.
+On November 13, 2023, the Company considered an overseas professional layout plan, and the board of directors approved to close the UFI (HK), has been approved by the Hong Kong Registrar of Companies for deregistration on January 17, 2025. - Note 4: Union Securities Investment Trust Corporation (USITC) was incorporated on November 20, 1998.
 It obtained a securities investment trust enterprise license and started operations on February 26, 1999; it mainly establishes securities investment trust funds by issuing beneficiary certificates. - Note 5: In order to actively support the FSC's needs to adapt to the nation's overall industry development and to boost the diversification of the corporate banking business as well as improve the efficiency in the use of funds, the Bank established Union Venture Capital (UVC) in coordination with the nation's financial policies, which was approved by the board of directors.
 The investment was approved by the FSC under Rule No. 10802042270 on March 28, 2019.
-Union Venture Capital was incorporated on November 21, 2019; it mainly engages in general business investment. - Note 6: Union Capital (Cayman) Corp. was established in the British West Indies in July 1997.
-It mainly engages in financial investment.
+Union Venture Capital was incorporated on November 21, 2019; it mainly engages in general business investment. - Note 6: Union Capital (Cayman) Corp., which was established in the British West Indies and in the British Virgin Islands in July 1997, mainly engages in financial investment.